koushiroue/atheros/README.md

 ## Troubleshooting

 - Prefer Portable version of Foobar2000
-- Does not works  well on HiDPI Display scale 125% and 150%, may require changing hidpi setting on foobar executable properties.
+- Does not work well on HiDPI Display scale 125% and 150%, may require changing hidpi setting on foobar executable properties.
 ![alt text](../main/etc/hidpi.png "Foobar.exe Properties > Compatibility > Change HiDPI Settings")

 *note : The skin might not fit in 150% display scale for 1080p resolution or lower.*